Quantum criticality using a superconducting quantum processor: Abstract

 \section{Abstract}

 Quantum criticality emerges from the collective behavior of many interacting quantum particles, often at the transition between different phases of matter.
-It is one of the cornerstones of condensed matter physics, which we access on noisy intermediate-scale (NISQ) quantum devices by leveraging a dynamically-driven phenomenon.
-We probe the critical properties of the one-dimensional quantum Ising model on a programmable superconducting quantum chip via a Kibble--Zurek process, obtain scaling laws, and estimate critical exponents despite inherent sources of errors on the hardware.
+It is one of the cornerstones of condensed matter physics, which we access on noisy intermediate-scale (NISQ) quantum devices by leveraging a dynamically driven phenomenon.
+We probe the critical properties of the one-dimensional quantum Ising model on a programmable superconducting quantum chip via a Kibble-Zurek process, obtain scaling laws, and estimate critical exponents despite inherent sources of errors on the hardware.
+In addition, we investigate how the improvement of NISQ computers (more qubits, less noise) will consolidate the computation of those universal physical properties.
 A one-parameter noise model captures the effect of imperfections and reproduces the experimental data.
 Its systematic study reveals that the noise, analogously to temperature, induces a new length scale in the system.
-We introduce and successfully verify modified scaling laws, directly accounting for the noise without any prior knowledge, enhancing the power of NISQ processors considerably for addressing quantum criticality and potentially other phenomena and algorithms.
+We introduce and successfully verify modified scaling laws, directly accounting for the noise without any prior knowledge.
+It makes data analyses for extracting physical properties transparent to noise.
+By understanding how imperfect quantum hardware modifies the genuine properties of quantum states of matter, we enhance the power of NISQ processors considerably for addressing quantum criticality and potentially other phenomena and algorithms.

 The advent of quantum computing promises to disrupt nearly every industry, from materials science, chemistry, and drug discovery to security, optimization, as well as artificial intelligence.
 However, current quantum processors have limited computing capabilities, with only a small number of imperfect qubits available.
 Although quantum advantage~\cite{Harrow2017} has been claimed on such NISQ devices~\cite{Arute2019,Zhong2020}, it is only on specific tasks of narrow interest.
 Therefore, a major goal is to address practical problems with NISQ machines~\cite{Preskill2018}.
 Quantum many-body problems, which seek to describe interacting quantum degrees of freedom, provide an ideal playground.
 Not only are they suitable for current and future NISQ hardware, but they are also of prime importance in basic research.
 They span nuclear, high-energy, condensed matter, atomic, molecular, optical physics, and quantum chemistry.
 Only a corner of quantum many-body problems can be solved efficiently with classical computers---these can serve for benchmarking---whereas the vast majority is still open.